 Microplastics are small particles (less than 5 mm in diameter) that are either manufactured at that size or result from the physical breakdown of larger plastic pieces.
 While there is a lot of evidence of the detrimental effects of large plastic items on animals and ecosystems, knowledge of the amount and distribution of microplastic waste and its impacts on organisms (including species that are food sources for humans) and ecosystems is still lacking.
 However, there is a growing body of evidence suggesting that they can have a significantly negative impact on the health of the organisms that ingest them, and therefore an indirect impact on ecosystem health.
 By identifying the origin and distribution of microplastic pollution, it will be possible to develop management strategies to combat its impact on human, animal and ecosystem health.

-Olga is also involved with the Centre for Integrated Biowaste Research (external link) on the risk and management of plastic pollution in our communities (external link) .
+Olga is also involved with New Zealand's Centre for Integrated Biowaste Research on the risk and management of plastic pollution in our communities (external link) .

 Kai moana mahinga kai (marine natural resources)